myCPE

 You can set up your IRS account once you've gathered all the information you need.
 Next, you will need to apply for your PTIN.
 After approval the PTIN will be send to you via email.
 Check the enrolled agent eligibility!

-Step 2: Study for The SEE (Special Enrollment Examination)
+Step 2: Study For The SEE (Special Enrollment Examination)

 The EA exam has three parts: